 To the extent practicable, the school board shall, on a cycle consistent with other school district policies, review and revise this policy.
-The policy shall be made consistent with Minn.
-Stat. § 121A.031 and other applicable law.
+The policy shall be made consistent with Minnesota Statutes, sections 121A.031 and 121A.0312 and other applicable law.
 Revisions shall be made in consultation with students, parents, and community organizations.

-Legal References: Minn.
+Legal References: N

+Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)